 Place them on a pretty platter for a wonderful, colorful appetizer for your guests to enjoy.

 Wouldn't this make a great gift?
 I brought them to the beach for our family vacation and as a hostess gift while visiting with friends.
 They were a big hit!

 - 8 sprigs fresh dill

 - 2 tablespoons kosher salt

-Bring the water, vinegar and salt to a boil to create the brine.
+- Bring the water, vinegar, and salt to a boil to create the brine in a saucepan.
 Once the salt is dissolved let cool slightly and then pour over the vegetables, making sure to cover them but leaving a little bit of space at the top of the jar.